Whether you are getting married or moving in together, modern life means protecting your assets.

-Marriage contracts (also referred as prenuptial agreements) are agreements entered into by two people who have plans to marry, and wish to agree on their respective rights and obligations during marriage, or upon separation, including:
+Marriage contracts (also referred to as prenuptial agreements) are agreements entered into by two people who have plans to marry and wish to agree on their respective rights and obligations during the marriage, or upon separation, including:

 - Ownership in or division of property,